I was recently looking through the Blog stats – the hyperlocal site I run in the North of England – and noticed something.

 Questions Consumers Should Be Asking Reverse Mortgage Lenders

-To get a better idea of what a lender is offering, consumers will want to ask reverse mortgage lenders several different questions.
+To get a better idea of what a lender is offering, consumers will want to ask reverse mortgage lenders and brokers several different questions.
 Consumers should ask about interest rates, closing costs, and other fees, like service charges and the loan origination fee.
 Since these fees vary by lender, they are always important to discuss.
 Borrowers that believe they are being overcharged should address their concerns with their loan officer or begin considering other lenders.

 To give consumers a better idea of how much a reverse mortgage will cost, lenders should be willing to provide borrowers with a total annual loan cost (TALC) disclosure.
 This document will outline the annual costs associated with the loan and help borrowers determine whether these costs are affordable.